Sir-Mudkip/kali/README.md

 - https://gitlab.com/snotra.uk/containers/metasploit-framework/-/tree/master?ref_type=heads
 - https://github.com/rapid7/metasploit-framework/blob/master/Dockerfile

-Other metasploit utilities such as msfvenom are available will work.
+Other metasploit utilities such as msfvenom are available and will work.

 ### Updates:

-This is very much projects I tend to complete in my own time.
+This is very much a project I tend to work on in my own time.
 If I have any updates they will be provided whenever I finish them.
 I will also be trying to set up a GitHub actions workflow to allow a push to here whenever I change anything.